TriTue2011/tutorials/README.en.md

 ## Voice Assist - Lunar Calendar Lookup & Conversion

-Tools to help you accurately track and manage events based on the Lunar calendar.
+Bring traditional culture into your smart home.
+Lookup Lunar dates, check auspicious days, or countdown to Tet right on Home Assistant.

 ### Lunar Calendar Conversion & Lookup

-Instantly convert between Solar and Lunar calendars, 100% offline.
-Provides full traditional details like Can Chi, solar terms, auspicious/inauspicious days, and lucky hours.
+A powerful Solar-Lunar calendar conversion tool that works completely **Offline** (no internet needed), ensuring instant response speeds.

 **Key Features:**

-- **Offline Functionality:** Extremely fast and requires no internet connection.
-- **Detailed Information:** Provides comprehensive traditional lunar calendar data.
+- **Fast & Private:** Processed locally, independent of external APIs.
+- **In-Depth Information:** Provides full Can Chi (Year/Month/Day stems and branches), Solar Terms, and Lucky Hours.
+- **Good/Bad Day Advice:** Know immediately what to do or avoid according to customs.
-- **Event Countdown:** Shows the number of days remaining until major holidays like Lunar New Year.
+- **Event Countdown:** Always know exactly how many days are left until Lunar New Year or major holidays.

 **Example Voice Commands:**

-- "What's the lunar date this Sunday?"
+- "What is today's lunar date?"
-- "How many days until Tet?"
-- "Is tomorrow a good or bad day?"
+- "Is this Sunday a good or bad day?"
+- "How many days left until Tet?"
+- "Convert November 20th solar to lunar."

 **Use Cases:**

+- Plan for important tasks (weddings, groundbreakings, grand openings).
-- Check the lunar date for festivals, memorials, and cultural ceremonies.
+- Keep track of the 1st and 15th of the lunar month for traditional observances.
-- Look up auspicious/inauspicious days for important life events.

 [![Open your Home Assistant instance and show the blueprint import dialog with a specific blueprint pre-filled.](https://my.home-assistant.io/badges/blueprint_import.svg)](https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A%2F%2Fgithub.com%2Fluuquangvu%2Ftutorials%2Fblob%2Fmain%2Fdate_lookup_and_conversion_full_llm.yaml)

 ### Create Lunar Calendar Events

-Automatically add important events based on the Lunar calendar (memorials, anniversaries, etc.) to your calendar.
+Automatically add important events based on the Lunar calendar (memorials, anniversaries, etc.) to your calendar, ensuring you never miss a traditional date.

 **Note:** This blueprint is designed for **manual execution** or via automation, requiring users to fill in information directly through the Home Assistant UI.
 It **does not support voice commands** via Voice Assist.